 What about Ingmar Bergman?
 Loneliness.
 Anguish.
 Guilt.
 Hatred, mostly between family members.
 People’s coldness, selfishness and hypocrisy.
 Sickness.
 Death.
 The inner life, the soul.
 God’s indifference.
 A knight playing chess with Death.
 Relationships between men and women.
 Relationships between women.
 Close-ups of faces.
 Juxtaposed faces.
 Gloomy Swede.

-With those preconceptions (I watched Autumn Sonata and The Silence and a bit of something a few years ago), I’ve been exploring Ingmar Bergman, because both he and Kieslowski focused on the characters’ inner lives.
+With those preconceptions (I watched Autumn Sonata and The Silence and All These Women and a bit of something a few years ago), I’ve been exploring Ingmar Bergman, because both he and Kieslowski focused on the characters’ inner lives.

 Imagine the pleasant surprise when I watched Smiles of a Summer Night—a romantic comedy about mismatched couples and horny servants.
 Of course, when you know it’s by Ingmar Bergman and take a closer look, it’s him—the affairs, the hidden pain, the melancholy and feeling of emptiness.
 But it is very different.
 It is fun.
 It is hilarious.
 It is full of verbal wit, reminiscent of Oscar Wilde.
 It is a lovely lovely film.